-- External works (protection of the fabric of the building ensuring it is structurally sound and watertight) - Health and safety (work that ensures the building is safe and secure for all using it and includes areas such as electrical work, faulty floorboards, plumbing and heating/lighting). - Accessibility (work that improves the accessibility of the buildings and facilities for people with accessible needs, in particular, Kaumātua) - Hygiene (matters relating primarily to drainage, kitchens, bathrooms, drinking water and toilet areas) - Interior structure (walls, ceilings, and the internal structures not already covered by the above) - Aesthetic and capital projects (allowing for new projects to achieve the future aspirations of the Iwi/Hapū) - Creating or updating Marae Development Plans - Retrospective costs if urgent work is required (must be agreed to prior to applying by the Iwi Relationships Team)
+- External works (protection of the fabric of the building ensuring it is structurally sound and watertight). - Health and safety (work that ensures the building is safe and secure for all using it and includes areas such as electrical work, faulty floorboards, plumbing and heating/lighting). - Accessibility (work that improves the accessibility of the buildings and facilities for people with accessible needs, in particular, Kaumatua). - Hygiene (matters relating primarily to drainage, kitchens, bathrooms, drinking water and toilet areas). - Interior structure (walls, ceilings, and the internal structures not already covered by the above). - Aesthetic and capital projects (allowing for new projects to achieve the future aspirations of the Iwi/Hapū). - Creating or updating Marae Development Plans.